 Electronic Chess Sets

 Chess, the royal game as it was called, needs not only great skills but also an opponent that can display the same skills or be better skilled in the art of chess then you.
-The opponent is as important as the board and pieces and, regardless if they are there for teaching or competing against you, they are the ones enlivening the game.
+The opponent is as important as the board and chess pieces and, regardless if they are there for teaching or competing against you, they are the ones enlivening the game.
 Yet, what can you do when you want badly to play a chess game, but there is nobody around to compete with?
 Or what is the solution when you want to learn chess but you do not have enough time to attend regular chess classes?

 The answer to both questions is simple: electronic chess or chess computer.
 Electronic chess uses “artificial intelligence” to create an opponent for you.
 Most electronic chess devices come with physical chessboard and pieces, just like normal chess sets.
 The difference is that they have extra sensors in the pieces as well as in the chess board which is connected to an inner computer.
-When a piece is moved on the table, the computer “feels” the move, analyzes it and in a matter of a few seconds or sometimes minutes you will see the next move on the display.
+When a piece is moved on the table, the computer “feels” the move, analyses it and in a matter of a few seconds or sometimes minutes you will see the next move on the display.
 Move the opponent's piece to the indicated place and start thinking of your next move.

 Electronic chess devices come with different skill levels, ranging from beginner (with the option “teach”) and ending with the expert.
 All you need to do is set your skill level and compete against an equally strong opponent.
 If you are a beginner you can set your electronic chess to “teach” function and start learning new moves and strategies which will help you.
 Some devices have vocal instructions for better interaction.
 Also, you can play different types of chess, starting with casual and blitz and ending with full tournaments.